Knoblauchpilze/maze/README.md

 ### Randomized Prim

+The idea is to start with a maze with all walls created.
+Then we pick a random cell and add all its walls to the processing list.
+Throughout the algorithm we maintain this list of walls and pick one at random.
+If the wall allows to transition from one visited cell to a not visited one then we open the wall.
+We then need to register the walls connecting the new cell and mark the new cell as visited.

+We continue to attempt to visit cells as long as we have walls to explore.

 A more comprehensive description of the algorithm can be found on [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm).

-TODO: Handle Prim doc.

 ### Aldous-Broder